evvvvil/urptransitionshaders-docs/README.md

 **Shadow Render face**<br>
-_This option is only available when surface render face is set to 'Front' or 'Back'._<br> Only available when 'Render Face' in 'Surface Options' is not set to 'Both'.
-When rendering just the front or back face, shadows can appear cut off during transitions.
+_This option is only available when surface render face is set to 'Front' or 'Back'._<br> When rendering just the front or back face, shadows can appear cut off during transitions.
 Use this to override the render face setting for shadows to improve coverage.
 Flip the shadow render face or select both to ensure the shadow aligns with the mesh transition.

 **Mirror Transition**<br>
 Mirror transition will fade both axis directions.
 For example to reveal an object from its center outwards vertically and in both up and down direction.